+Sub- Levels

+competencies

-Sub- Levels competencies 1 2 3 4 Experimenting You started directly to produce your final product.
+1 2 3 4

+Experimenting You started directly to produce your final product.
 You did not try out new things.
 You spent some time experimenting.
 You tried out some media, techniques, methods or applications.
 You spent time experimenting.
 You tried out several media, techniques, methods or applications.
-4 You used quite some time to experiment.
+You used quite some time to experiment.
 You tried many different media, techniques, methods or applications.
-The experimentation resulted in -discoveries which were used in the final product.
-Applycing You bardly You made some You made several You mado many Analysing You hardly made any connection s between form, content, function, and context of the visual products.
-The connection s you made were not elaborated.
+The experimentation resulted in discoveries which were used in the final product.

+Analysing You hardly made any connections between form, content, function, and context of the visual products.
+The connections you made were not elaborated.
 You made some connections between form, content, function, and context of the visual products.
 The connections you made were somewhat elaborated.
 You made several connections between form, content, function, and context of the visual products.
 The connections you made were elaborated and understandable.
 You made many connections between form, content, function, and context of the visual products.
 The connections you made were well elaborated and understandable (explained thoroughly and/or illustrated with references to sources)